lzl/piece/README.md

 ### The UI

-- The UI is the surface of that Core.
+- The UI is the interface of that Core.
 Visitors see and use Core with the help of UI.
 - I try to use React.
+Get started with the official Meteor-React tutorial.
+- Component App and Card.
+Card is the interface of each piece.
+- Yes, that Card is from Bootstrap v4.

 ### The Core